top of page

 • Burnout is rooted in nervous system dysregulation — it’s your body’s way of protecting you.

-• Somatic healing, restoring activity-rest rhythm and co-regulation supports healing.
+• Somatic healing, restoring activity-rest rhythm, and co-regulation supports healing.

 • Support is available, and recovery is possible.